Fernando-Lozano/sortingAlgs/README.md

-## This is just for fun
+## 	[This](https://fernando-lozano.github.io/sortingAlgs/) is just for fun

-Helps me to brush up on different sorting algorithms
+It helps me to brush up on different sorting algorithms.

-The intent is to make a few different sorting algorithms and displaying visually how they perform.
+The intent is to make a few different sorting algorithms and to display how they perform.

-Might add timing

 Will be displaying:
-    Bubble Sort.
+- Bubble Sort
-    Selection Sort.
+- Selection Sort
-    Insertion Sort.
+- Insertion Sort
-    Merge Sort.
+- Merge Sort